azure-dev

 curl -fsSL https://aka.ms/install-azd.sh | bash

-The CLI supports shell completion for bash
+The CLI supports shell completion for bash, zsh, fish and powershell.

-To learn how to install shell completion for the CLI for your shell, run azd completion [bash | zsh | fish | powershell] --help
+To learn how to install shell completion for the CLI for your shell, run azd completion [bash | zsh | fish | powershell] --help.

-For example, to get the instructions for bash
+For example, to get the instructions for bash run azd completion bash --help

 The Azure Developer CLI uses MSI to install on Windows.
 Use the "Add or remove programs" dialog in Windows to remove the "Azure Developer CLI" application.
 If installed using a package manager like winget or choco, uninstall using the package manager's uninstall command.